Kids with blackbelts?

 I think the ATA TKD Wing uses that, I have absolutely no clue why they do either.

-yeah i recently saw a lot of schools using camo belts which just annoys me :p i was thinking that the additional colors could be used for 1 of 2 reasons.. either they want students to think they progress more instead of staying with 1 color for a long time or they want to make more money off the belt tests
+yeah i recently saw a lot of schools using camo belts which just annoys me :P i was thinking that the additional colors could be used for 1 of 2 reasons.. either they want students to think they progress more instead of staying with 1 color for a long time or they want to make more money off the belt tests

-oh as for having a purple and red belt in jkd, thats a bit odd considering jkd was supposed to be a way of fighting without forms :eek: i dont want it to sound like im downing your school or anything but i just never really seen a jkd school using belts
+oh as for having a purple and red belt in jkd, thats a bit odd considering jkd was supposed to be a way of fighting without forms :o i dont want it to sound like im downing your school or anything but i just never really seen a jkd school using belts

 If there's an exceptionally talented child, who displays an excellent work ethic, can demonstrate the techniques with a high degree of proficiency, has full command of the requirements, and has proven himself to the dojo, then I wouldn't have any hesitations about awarding him a full fledged shodan rank.
 There simply wouldn't be anything to be gained by holding him back, if he were qualified in all of the above criteria.